The Department of Justice Studies at San José State University, CA offers a full-time two-year or part-time three-year Master’s program.

 5. Official Transcripts (must be sent sealed by the issuing institution)

-The Department of Justice Studies requires the following information be submitted to Dr. Roy Roberg
+The Department of Justice Studies requires the following information be submitted as a hard copy to Dr. Alessandro De Giorgi

 2. Unofficial Transcripts